slowernews/wisdom-tldr/chapters/chapter_1_self.md

 -- M. Vázquez Montalban*
 > *"When I think I'm unfairly hated, I try to remember that I'm unfairly loved."
 -- R.C.
 Sproul*

+- Luck sometimes visit a fool, but it never sits down with him.
 -->

 > *"Shallow men believe in luck or in circumstance.
 Strong men believe in cause and effect."